-ARPA-E expects to announce selections under this FOA in [DATE] and to execute funding agreements in Fall 2012.
+ARPA-E expects to announce selections under this FOA in September 2012 and to execute funding agreements in the fall of 2012.

 Please refer to the "Applicant's Guide to ARPA-E Award Negotiations" (http://arpa-e.energy.gov/LinkClick.aspx?fileticket=epWL1jxq\G8%3d&tabid=442) for guidance on the award negotiation process.